 Baklava

-This heavenly Baklava combines honey-soaked layers of flaky phyllo pastry with spiced walnuts.
+This heavenly top-rated Baklava recipe combines honey-soaked layers of flaky phyllo pastry with spiced walnuts.
 It’s a great make-ahead dessert perfect for the holidays or special occasions.
+If this is your first time making this sweet treat, prepare to be blown away.
+This delicious dessert is easily in my top 10 favorites of all time.

-If I had to name some of the best desserts of all time, Baklava would be on the list for sure.
+If I had to name some of the best desserts of all time, Baklava would be on the list for sure, along with Peanut Butter Pie, Millionaire’s Shortbread, and Creme Brulee.

-Anyone who’s tasted it knows why.
+Anyone who’s tasted this Middle Eastern dessert knows why.
 The flavors and textures are so unique and so delicious!

-If you haven’t had it before, it’s layers upon layers of butter brushed phyllo dough with cinnamon scented walnuts in the middle, and after you bake it, you pour a citrus honey syrup all over it for the phyllo to soak up.
+If you haven’t had it before, baklava is a dessert made with layers upon layers of butter brushed phyllo dough with cinnamon scented walnuts in the middle.
+After you bake it, you pour a citrus honey syrup all over it for each layered sheet of phyllo to soak up.

 Prepare the Spiced Nut Filling